marcoDallas/acpi_call_GUI/README.md

  * Install the acpi_call kernel module (kernel would be recompiled automatically after each update);

- * Deactivate discrete GPU after unloading its driver;
+ * Deactivate discrete GPU after unloading its driver (supports radeon, amdgpu and nouveau);

  * Automatically deactivate discrete GPU on every boot.